eliseczhao/eliseczhao/homelessness-healthcare/README.md

 This project analyzes data from the **HRSA Uniform Data System (UDS)** to explore how U.S. community health centers support individuals experiencing homelessness.

 ## 🔍 Project Question
-**Which healthcare services are most used by homeless patients at community health centers across the U.S., and what does this suggest about unmet needs?**
+**Which U.S. health centers serve the largest homeless populations, and how does their services compare to national trends?**

 ## 🎯 Goals
 - Identify which types of services (e.g., mental health, dental, substance use) are most frequently used by homeless patients